 Main Leg Inflight

-The F/A were professional and while not unfriendly still rather tight-lipped and reserved – an almost comic impersonation of clichés about Finland.
+The F/A were professional and while not unfriendly rather tight-lipped and reserved – an almost comic impersonation of clichés about Finnland.

-We ware seated in Economy Comfort which offers about 10 cm of extra legrom and some extras (amenity kit, noise-cancelling headphones) but is unlike Lufthansa’s or JAL’s it is an enhanced economy product rather than a separate premium cabin.
+We ware seated in Economy Comfort which offers about 10 cm of extra legrom and some extras (amenity kit, noise-cancelling headphones) but unlike Lufthansa’s or JAL’s is more of an enhanced economy product rather than a separate premium cabin.

-Food and beverages on asian routes tend to be better than on transatlantic ones even on European carriers and Finnair is no exception.
+Food and beverages on asian routes tend to be a bit better than on transatlantic ones even on European carriers and Finnair is no exception.